mlflow/mlflow/docs/source/models.rst

 .. warning::

-    The ``gluon`` flavor is deprecated and will be removed in a future release.
+    The ``gluon`` model flavor is deprecated and will be removed in a future release.

 The ``gluon`` model flavor enables logging of `Gluon models
 <https://mxnet.incubator.apache.org/api/python/docs/api/gluon/index.html>`_ in MLflow format via